 Second, as an external communication device it will communicate to the College and to other concerned parties the rationale that underpins the decisions we make about the way materials money is expended.
 In this regard, it may also serve as a conduit of communication back to us, serving as a springboard for discussion and a catalyst for revisions and improvements to the policy.

-The Landmark College Library primarily supports the academic needs of students with dyslexia, AD/HD, or specific learning disabilities in a two-year college setting with pre-college offerings.
+The Landmark College Library primarily supports the academic needs of students with ADHD, ASD, or specific learning disabilities such as dyslexia in a two- and four-year college setting with noncredit (i.e., pre-college) offerings.
 Most library resources are carefully selected with them in mind, whether for their direct use, or for faculty and staff to use in support of them.

-The Library also features the Learning Disabilities and AD/HD Research Collection, a comprehensive and in-depth collection of books and audiovisual materials about dyslexia, AD/HD, and specific learning disabilities in the fields of education, psychology, and medicine.
+The Library also features the Learning Disabilities, ADHD, and ASD Research Collection, a comprehensive and in-depth collection of books and audiovisual materials about ADHD, ASD, and specific learning disabilities in the fields of education, psychology, and medicine.
 This collection not only serves the Landmark College community, but also supports the research and continuing education of visiting scholars and educators through the Landmark College Institute for Research and Training.

 The primary goal of this collection development policy is to ensure a wide range of library resources that will enrich and support the curriculum and meet the needs of the students, faculty and staff served.
 As such, this collection should include materials at varying levels of difficulty, with diversity of appeal, and allowing for the presentation of many different points of view.
 In addition, our collection strives to support our students’ interests by providing them with materials for cultural enrichment, social growth, recreation, and enjoyment.

 To this end, it is the responsibility of the professional staff: